vihsshukla/expressapi/README.md

 1. Click Launch an instance.
 1. Enter required details, select ubuntu, and create key value pair and click launch instance.
 1. Once instance is created and running connect to ec2 instance using SSH command.
+1. Attach elastic ip so that it doesn't change whenever instance is restarted.

 ### Connect to instance using following command
 `ssh -i "KeyPair.pem" ubuntu@<ubuntu_ip>`